marijnh/Eloquent-JavaScript/04_data.md

 to get rid of his condition entirely.
 The irregular occurrences of the transformation make him suspect that they might be triggered by something.
-For a while, he believed that it happened only on days when he had gone near acorns.
-But avoiding acorns and oak trees did not cause the problem to stop.
+For a while, he believed that it happened only on days when he had been near oak trees.
+But avoiding oak trees did not cause the problem to stop.

 {{index journal}}